dipankar08/node-fest/README.md

 ## Motivation.
-Welcome to the world's simplest WWW automation framework.
-With this, you can write a high-quality e2e automation test in a very simple compact way without any code.
+Welcome to Node-Fest : The Fastest E2E Framework for Software blackbox testing. node-fest provides simplest unified automation framework for API, WEB, Android, IOS and WS testing.Yyou can write a high-quality e2e automation test in a very simple compact way without any code.

 ## Features:
-* Write automation without any code.
+* Allow to be extermely productive - You can write 100 of E2E per hours
-* Simple to write the test case
+* Write exteramlly compact test with with few possible charecter(Everyline of the textcase file should be one complete test case)
-* The testcase is very compact - Everyline of the textcase file should be one complete test case.
+* Allow write test without any code - You just need to follow some syntax.
 * it takes 1/10000000 efforts to write a testcase than the feature dev.

 ## Getting started